elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-purpose-of-data-validation-and-how-do-range-checks-and-type-checks-function.md

 url: /learn/computer-science/questions/what-is-the-purpose-of-data-validation-and-how-do-range-checks-and-type-checks-function
 score: -1.0
 related_article1:
-    id: 161679
+    id: 161674
-    title: What are the main components of an information system and how do they interact?
+    title: >-
+        What is the difference between a hash total and a control total in error detection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
+    url: /learn/computer-science/questions/what-is-the-difference-between-a-hash-total-and-a-control-total-in-error-detection
 related_article2:
-    id: 161695
+    id: 161691
-    title: What are the purposes of IPsec, SSH, TLS, and SSL in encryption protocols?
+    title: >-
+        Why is the level of detail important in information, and what factors can affect it?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-purposes-of-ipsec-ssh-tls-and-ssl-in-encryption-protocols
+    url: /learn/computer-science/questions/why-is-the-level-of-detail-important-in-information-and-what-factors-can-affect-it
 related_article3:
-    id: 161702
+    id: 161428
-    title: What is a checksum, and how do algorithms and protocols use it for error detection?
+    title: >-
+        How does context contribute to transforming data into useful information?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-a-checksum-and-how-do-algorithms-and-protocols-use-it-for-error-detection
+    url: /learn/computer-science/questions/how-does-context-contribute-to-transforming-data-into-useful-information
 related_article4:
-    id: 161427
+    id: 161509
+    title: >-
-    title: What is the difference between data and information, and why is raw data considered meaningless?
+        What is data logging and what are some common methods and tools used for it?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-data-and-information-and-why-is-raw-data-considered-meaningless
+    url: /learn/computer-science/questions/what-is-data-logging-and-what-are-some-common-methods-and-tools-used-for-it
 related_article5:
-    id: 161691
+    id: 161511
-    title: Why is the level of detail important in information, and what factors can affect it?
+    title: >-
+        What are the main components of an information system and how do they interact?
     subject: Computer Science
-    url: /learn/computer-science/questions/why-is-the-level-of-detail-important-in-information-and-what-factors-can-affect-it
+    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
 ---

 &nbsp;